Maintaining Muscle During Injury Recovery

 If one side of your body is stronger than the other, using dumbbells can highlight these imbalances.
 While this can be beneficial for correcting them, it may initially lead to frustration if one side fatigues more quickly.

-To maximize muscle and strength gains, consider combining dumbbells with other training modalities:
+To maximize muscle gains, consider combining dumbbells with other training modalities:

 • Barbells: Incorporating barbell exercises can allow for heavier lifting, particularly for lower-body and compound movements.